If Huckleberry Seed isn't an all-time great name for a poker player, we don't know what is.

 Indeed, today it would be hard for him to remain incognito.
 In poker rooms filled with hard-earned pot bellies parked on laps, he stands a gangly 6'7" tall.

 Add to that an unusual name (he prefers to be called Huckleberry, thank you) paired with a furtive table presence and Seed makes for a distinctive player.

 His eccentric and well-documented proposition bets with fellow poker players have only raised his profile.

-Among the most lively is a wager Seed made with Phil Hellmuth.
-With $50,000 at stake, Seed bet he could stand in the ocean for 18 hours, but lasted only three.
-Other endeavors were more successful; Seed bet he could master a standing back flip within six months and, true to his word, he went backside over tea kettle half a year later.
+Other prop bets were more successful, though; Seed bet he could master a standing back flip within six months and, true to his word, he pulled it off half a year later.